Smith Point HawkWatch

 photos by Joe Kennedy

 The Hawk Watch is held daily at the Candy Abshier Wildlife Management Area where GCBO has a 30 foot observation tower.
-In 2011 we are using volunteers to staff the hawk watch daily from 8 AM to 4 PM.
+The hawk watch is staffed daily from 8 AM to 4 PM.
 You are invited to come out any day during the season.
 We are in need of volunteer hawk counters!
 If you could volunteer one day a week, or even one day a month, it would be a great!
 To volunteer, please contact Susan Heath at (979) 480-0999.

 U.S. Fish and Wildlife Service - Coastal Program